-I blinked my eyes open and as my eyes adjusted to the light that shone in my room, my inner voice had returned only to frighten me with thoughts about, “who could have opened the attic door”.
+I blinked my eyes open and as my eyes adjusted to the light that shined in my room, my inner voice had returned only to frighten me with thoughts about,-who could have opened the attic doo-.

 As I tried to calm my breathing, it hit me.
-I lived alone, Fluffy was still curled up against my foot.
+I lived alone, Siem was still curled up against my foot.
 So it couldn’t have been him. -Was it the wind?
 Could the wind really reach as far as the attic?-.
-My hands where getting sweaty as I rubbed them against my pants.
+My hands were getting sweaty as I rubbed them against my pajama pants.
 I got up from my seat and slowly walked towards my bedroom door.
-Fluffy clearly annoyed with me, jumped up only to take my seat on the sofa.
+Siem clearly annoyed with me, jumped up only to take my seat on the sofa.

 While I was standing by the door I tried listening to whatever was happening in the attic.
 But heard nothing.
 I walked into the hallway and stopped at the bottom of the stairs leading up to the attic.
 The door to the attic was clearly open.
 It was too dark for me to see anything inside because the attic had no windows. -What could have opened the door?
 Should I say ‘Hello?’-.
 Assuming there was someone in my house besides myself , I doubt they would greet me back. -Perhaps it was a ghost?
 Do I believe in ghosts?
 No, no definitely not.
 It must have been the wind-.

 Something dropped on the attic floor and I froze in place.
-Fluffy dashed passed me into the attic.
+Siem dashed passed me into the attic.
 I heard his light footsteps onto the wooden floors.
-‘Fluffy, comeback’, I whispered.